bielmarfran/NameIT/README.md

 The idea of developing the program was for personal necessity, after trying to use other free alternatives, none suited my needs.

 As a programming student, this is the biggest project I have ever developed alone, learning several concepts for its use in the program.<br>
-If you could provide me any feedback about the project, code or anything that you can report that could make me a better developer!
+If you can provide me with any feedback on the project, code or anything you can report that can help me become a better developer!

 Email-me: bielmarfran@gmail.com